Dark Chocolate Cake with Chocolate Cream Cheese Buttercream

 **Make sure to check out the recipe card at the bottom of this post for the full, printable recipe!
 Here is a quick rundown of our steps:

 - Preheat the oven (350F) and prepare your pans as usual.
-I like to grease, flour, and line with parchment to be on the safe side!
-We're using the conventional mixing method (rather than reverse creaming) for this cake recipe.
+I like to grease, flour, and line with parchment paper to be on the safe side!
+We're using the conventional mixing method (rather than reverse creaming method) for this cake recipe.

 - In a microwave-safe bowl, combine dark chocolate chips and milk.
 Melt in small increments in the microwave until the chocolate has softened.
 Be careful not to overheat!
 Gently stir the melted chips until there are no remaining unmelted pieces.
 Let the chocolate mixture cool down slightly before using.